I have reviewed the first Hell House movie before, which I really enjoyed, so what will the sequel bring? Let's see!

 Weaknesses in Storytelling

-I would give the movie a rating of 5.5.
-While it falls short in terms of storytelling and has its share of flaws, it still offers a half decent continuation of the events from the first film and delivers some good moments.
-[Hell House LLC II: The Abaddon Hotel on IMDB]
+The sequel falls a bit short in terms of storytelling and has its share of flaws but it still offers a half decent continuation of the events from the first film and delivers some good moments.

 Let me know your thoughts on the movie in the comments or connect with me on Twitter and Instagram or my Facebook page.